 “I call myself the director of ‘hype and hope’,” says Hærland, “Hype—because in times of major change there will be a lot of trends that will not necessarily be what catches on ten to twenty years from now.
 However, we must also have some hope.
 We can’t just lean back and be left behind by evolution.
 Instead, we must spread our tentacles, to better understand the changes and to deduce where exciting business opportunities for the company can be found in the longer term,” he says.

-There are 20,000 employees in Statoil, but there are 7 billion people in the world.
-So there are a lot of researchers outside Statoil whom we can learn from and collaborate with.
+There are 20,000 employees in Equinor, but there are 7 billion people in the world.
+So there are a lot of researchers outside Equinor whom we can learn from and collaborate with.

 THEY WON’T ALL BE WINNERS